Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Semigroup Theory

 \section{Semigroup Theory}

-There is a standard equivalence between resolvent estimates for the semigroup generator of the damped wave equation and its stationary equation.
+\ed{In this section we discuss results from abstract semigroup theory, which apply for general Riemannian manifolds $(M,g)$.} There is a standard equivalence between resolvent estimates for the semigroup generator of the damped wave equation and its stationary equation.
 The following is Lemma 3.7 of \cite{KleinhenzWang2023}. \begin{lemma} Let $\lambda_0 >0$ and $K(\lambda) \geq C$ uniformly for $|\lambda| \geq \lambda_0$.
 The following are equivalent: \begin{enumerate} \item There exists $C,\lambda_0>0$ such that

 for all $\lambda\in\mathbb{R}$ with $\abs{\lambda}\ge \lambda_0$. \item There exists $C,\lambda_0>0$ such that